Vieraw/Logger/README.md

 # Logger
 PSR-3 Logger
 ## Installation
-Install the latest version with
+Install the latest version with. \
 In the composer.json add sections:
 ```bash
     "repositories":